 - Letter of intent

-- Describe purpose in seeking admission into the CRNA program and preparation for such academic studies
+- Describe purpose in seeking admission to the CRNA program and preparations for such academic studies

 - Must be typewritten in no smaller than 12 pt. font with 1" margins

 - Current licensure as a Registered Nurse in FL (out-of-state applicants will need to obtain FL licensure as a RN or have a license that is from a compact state upon admission to the program)